 Of the records below 200m depth, 15% have been collected between 1976 and 2018 by the cruises organised under the umbrella of Tropical Deep-Sea Benthos program (de Forges et al. 2021).
 The TDSB program also facilitated the creation of an international network of taxonomists, which study the material producing species identifications (de Forges et al. 2021).
 The TDSB program started by an opportunity: in 1976, the French Office of Overseas Scientific and Technical Research (ORSTOM) - now the Institut de Recherche pour le Développement (IRD), assigned its research trawler, the RV Vauban, to Noumea.
 On the way from Marseille, the ship made a detour via the Philippines for a 10-day oceanographic campaign organised by a team of researchers from the ORSTOM and the Muséum national d’Histoire naturelle (MNHN) in search of the "living fossil" crustacean Neoglyphea Inopinata.
 On March 22, 1976, the RV Vauban found Neoglyphea inopinata exactly where the RV Albatross had collected the first specimen in 1908.
 This spectacular rediscovery was accompanied by a harvest of samples from all zoological groups.
 Jacques Forest and Alain Crosnier, promoters of the "Musorstom campaign", surrounded themselves with a network of experts to describe the collected specimens and publish them.
-This is the birth certificate of the "Musorstom campaigns", which in 1999 became the Tropical Deep-Sea Benthos program.
+This is the beginning of the "Musorstom campaigns", which in 1999 became the Tropical Deep-Sea Benthos program.

 By 2021, the Tropical Deep-Sea Benthos program has carried out 87 cruises, corresponding to about 7,500 dredge and trawl operations, in one of the last frontiers of biodiversity exploration: the bathyal domain of the large tropical islands.
 With the launch of the RV Alis in 1986, the program experienced an incomparable golden age in New Caledonia before spreading to the South Pacific archipelagos: Vanuatu, Fiji, Wallis & Futuna, Tonga, Marquesas, Austral Islands, under the tireless driving of Bertrand Richer de Forges.
 In 2000, came the turn of the great archipelagos of Melanesia: Solomon Islands, Papua New Guinea.
 International partnerships were forged for the exploration of Taiwan, the Philippines, Madagascar and Mozambique.
 In 2014, the program extended to the American tropical Atlantic.
 All the material collected has been deposited in the collections of the MNHN.
 The ophiuroid dataset includes records from 67 cruises from the TDSB program.
 To this day, a significant portion of the collections sit on the MNHN’s shelves in Paris waiting for identification by taxonomic experts.